Tales from the Bat - Chain of Command

 “Rekashiza.”

-Boost groaned, shook his head.
+Boost groaned, shaking his head.

 “East Asians.
 They’ll never learn proper spelling.”

-Darn sure they can’t.”
+“Pretty damn sure they can’t.”

-You did what?”
+“You did what?”

-A planet-wide ROP?
+“A planet-wide ROP?
 Are you jokin’?
 That’s insane!”

-It might be even more insane than that.
-We have some weak evidence that the ROP in question might extend beyond Earth’s atmosphere, including everything inside EXODUS’s geostationary orbit – and only God knows what outside of that.
-If that were the case...”
+“It might be even more insane than you think.
+We have some weak evidence that the ROP in question might extend beyond Earth’s atmosphere, including everything inside EXODUS’s geostationary orbit – and God only knows what outside of that.
+If that did turn out to be the case…”

 Boost gulped down his coffee.

-“... anyway, we explored it, that eldritch mockery of our Earth.
-At least, in the region roughly equivalent to what was once called the Greater London Area.
-There were ruins that we identified as those of the London Eye and the Big Ben, but we didn’t move nearer.
+“...Anyway, we explored it as best we could, that eldritch mockery of Earth.
+Or at least the region roughly equivalent to what was once called the Greater London Area.
+There were ruins that we identified as those of the London Eye and Big Ben, but we never got close to them.
 However, what we found in the place where Shard is in our world... was unexpected.”

 “Unexpected?”